ArduPilot/ardupilot_wiki/common/source/docs/common-packetdigital-mppt.rst

 - :ref:`CAN_P1_DRIVER <CAN_P1_DRIVER>` = 1 (DroneCAN)
 - :ref:`BATT_OPTIONS<BATT_OPTIONS>` provides several options for MPPT enable and disable depending on autopilot events.

+.. note:: the MPPT can be manually turned on or off using an RC channel switch setup with its ``RCx_OPTION`` = 172.

 Check the MPPT board's parameters by connecting through "SLCAN"

 - Open Mission Planner's SETUP >> Optional Hardware >> UAVCAN(DroneCAN) page